Joe Schilling: Bellator MMA (2014–2020)

 On October 3, 2014, it was announced that Schilling had signed with Bellator MMA.
 He made his debut against fellow kickboxer Melvin Manhoef on November 15, 2014, at Bellator 131.
 Schilling won the back-and-forth fight via knockout in the second round.

 In his second fight for the promotion, Schilling faced Rafael Carvalho on April 10, 2015, at Bellator 136.
 He lost the back and forth fight via split decision.

 In his third fight for the promotion, Schilling faced promotional newcomer Hisaki Kato at Bellator 139 on June 26, 2015.
 Schilling lost the fight via knockout in the second round.
 This marked the first time Schilling has been knocked out in a mixed martial arts match.

 Schilling made his return to Bellator on November 30, 2018, at Bellator 210 facing Will Morris He won the fight via technical knockout due to corner stoppage.

 Schilling faced Keith Berry at Bellator 219 on March 29, 2019.
 He won the fight via unanimous decision.

 Schilling faced Tony Johnson at Bellator 229 on October 4, 2019.
 He lost the fight via knockout in the third round.

 Schilling was scheduled to face Curtis Millender at Bellator 249 on October 15, 2020.
 However, the bout was scrapped as Schilling's license was denied by the athletic commission.

 Bellator MMA announced on October 27, 2020, that Schilling had been released from the promotion.

 Bellator Kickboxing (2016–2017)

 On June 24, 2016, Schilling made his debut for Bellator Kickboxing facing Hisaki Kato in a rematch at Bellator Kicking 2.
 He lost the fight via knockout due to a spinning back fist in the second round.

 Karate Combat

 Schilling faced Luke Rockhold on April 20, 2024 at Karate Combat 45 in Dubai in a 195 pound catchweight bout.

 He lost the bout from a right hook knockout in the third round.

+Professional Fighters League

+Schilling made his come back to MMA and faced Donegi Abena on May 23, 2026, at PFL Brussels.
+The bout was ended when Schilling refused to continue the fight after being fouled by a headbutt in 36 seconds into the first round.
+Therefore, Abena awarded by TKO victory via Schilling’s retirement from the fight, despite the obvious foul.